bnonni/drpm.tools/README.md

 In the case of DRPM, we add the DID Method and ID to the package name, so the registry server can lookup the DID document using the DID method (which defines where the DID doc was stored, i.e. which decentralized storage network).

-DRPM support one DID method - DHT - with upcoming support for DID WEB and DID BTC.
+DRPM supports one DID method - DHT - with upcoming support for DID WEB and DID BTC.
 The creation of a DID DHT requires the inclusion of a DWN endpoint.
 This endpoint is included in the DID document under the "service" section.

 ```json
 {